Benhur Keser

-Benhur Keser (born 29 October 1996) is a Turkish professional footballer who plays as a winger for TFF First League club Erzurumspor on loan from Çaykur Rizespor.
+Benhur Keser (born 29 October 1996) is a Turkish professional footballer who plays as a winger for TFF First League club Kayserispor.

 Career

 Keser is a youth product of Kayserispor, and began his senior career with Bayrampaşaspor in 2016.
 In his second season with them, they won the TFF Third League.
-On 29 June 2018, he moved to Şanlıurfaspor on a 3-year contract.
-The next year on 26 July 2019, he moved to Bandırmaspor on a 2-year contract.
+On 29 June 2018, he moved to Şanlıurfaspor on a three-year contract.
+The next year on 26 July 2019, he moved to Bandırmaspor on a two-year contract.
 On 6 October 2020, he moved to Kocaelispor on a season long loan where he eventually was named captain.
 He signed permanently with Kocaelispor for the following season, 2021–22.
-He On 8 July 2022, he transferred to Çaykur Rizespor on a 4-year contract in the TFF First League.
-He helped the club come 2nd in the 2023–24 TFF First League, earning promotion to the Süper Lig for the first time in his career.
+He On 8 July 2022, he transferred to Çaykur Rizespor on a four-year contract in the TFF First League.
+He helped the club come second in the 2023–24 TFF First League, earning promotion to the Süper Lig for the first time in his career.